-The following table lists all of the settings, in decimal value.
+The following table lists all of the Windows server and job settings, in decimal value.

-Double-Take products share the same set of server and job settings.
-You may only have a subset of the settings listed below depending on your operating system and product.
+Carbonite Availability and Carbonite Move products share the same set of server and job settings.
+You may only have a subset of the settings listed below depending on your Windows operating system and Carbonite Availability and Carbonite Move product.

-Double-Take Availability terminology is used in the following list.
-For example, PreFailoverScript is used for the script to be run before failover for Double-Take Availability or cutover for Double-Take Move.
+Carbonite Availability terminology is used in the following list.
+For example, failover is used for Carbonite Availability and cutover for Carbonite Move.